-- 1/4 cup agave nectar or maple syrup
+- ¼ cup agave nectar or maple syrup

 - Generous pinch each: dried rosemary, dried thyme, and ground nutmeg

-- 4 large Vidalia or pure white onions, cut in half
+- 6 extra-large onions, cut in half

-Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees F.

-Peel the outer skin from the onions and cut them in half crosswise.
-Cut a thin sliver from the bottom of each onion half, so that they will stand steadily in a baking dish.
+- Peel the outer skin from the onions and cut them in half crosswise.
+Cut a thin sliver from the bottom of each onion half, so that they'll stand steadily in a baking dish.

-Cover and bake for 45 minutes to 1 hour, or until the onions are tender when pierced with a fork.
+- Cover and bake for 45 minutes to 1 hour, or until the onions are tender when pierced with a fork.
 Once or twice during this time, spoon some of the liquid from the bottom of the baking dish over the onions.